betty200744/ultimate-go/readme.md

 ## Motivation

-This repo contains my notes on learning Go and computer systems.
-Different people have different learning style.
-For me, I learn best by doing and walking through examples.
-Hence, I am trying to take notes carefully and comment directly on the source code, rather than writing up Markdown files.
-That way, I can understand every single line of code as I am reading and also be mindful of the theories behind the scene.

-In the mix, I also include links to other articles that I find helpful.
+This repo contains my notes on work with Go and computer systems

 ## Table of Contents